 Regardless of the chosen procurement route, each organisation must ensure that the Mandatory Supplemental Terms (MST) [26.5KB] are included in its contract with the supplier.

 For procurements run via the CCS RM3825 dynamic purchasing system, the MST will already be incorporated in the associated contractual documentation.
 For procurements run outside of RM3825, organisations must include these to ensure that these key terms are understood by both customer and supplier organisations and adhered to.

 By signing the Connection Agreement consumer organisations are obliged to include these terms in their supplier contracts.
 Suppliers are also obliged to include these terms via their commitment to adhere to the HSCN Obligations Framework [160.44KB] .

 Across England there are a number of collaborative procurement initiatives taking place where a variety of NHS and social care organisations are coming together to procure HSCN services, often across Sustainability and Transformation Plan (STP) areas.
 Where health and care organisations, including Clinical Commissioning Groups, purchase network services together they use a Single Supplier Framework.

-Below is the checklist of actions for which prospective collaborations need to provide evidence and the deadline for doing so.
-Where collaborations fail to hit these deadlines, NHS Digital will bring the organisations involved into the scope of an aggregated procurement managed by NHS Digital.
+Below is the checklist of actions for which prospective collaborations need to provide evidence they have in place well in advance of the launch of the Aggregated Procurement for their region.
+Where collaborations are not confident of meeting these requirements well in advance of the Aggregated Procurement for their region NHS Digital will bring the organisations involved into the scope of an aggregated procurement.

-- A fully formed Intelligent Client Function (ICF), to handle central decision making as a minimum, with appropriate governance mechanisms agreed and in place.
+- A fully formed Intelligent Client Function, to handle central decision making as a minimum, with appropriate governance mechanisms agreed and in place.

 - A clearly defined operating model and evidence of commitment to it from all partners.